smk291/tetris/readme.md

 #### Description <a name="description"></a>

 This is project is an implementation of Tetris.
 More speciically, it is a full implementation of the official Tetris Guidline (using, for instance, the [Super Rotation System or SRS](https://tetris.wiki/SRS), not the [Arika Rotation System or ARS](https://harddrop.com/wiki/ARS).
-The basic goals of the project are nearly complete; apart from the scoring system, I've implemented nearly everything required for the game to be counted as an implementation of "official" Tetris (though obviously this isn't an official release).
+The basic goals of the project are nearly complete; apart from the scoring system, I've implemented nearly everything required for the game to be counted as an implementation of "official" Tetris (and it should be obvious this isn't an official release.
+I have no connection to the copyright owners.).
 I use unit tests (JUnit, contained in `com.tetris.unittests` and integration tests (`accessible in game via keystrokes`) to confirm that the game behaves correctly and "officially."

 The GUI is a rough work in progress, but the game is playable.
 The easiest way to play will be to open the tetris.jar file included in this repository.
 On Linux and Apple machines you'll need to change the file's permissions in order to make it executable.